 Living with type 1 diabetes (T1D) requires perpetual insulin delivery.
-There are three primary methods to administer insulin: injections, inhaled insulin (if you are at least 18 years old) and insulin pumps.
+There are three primary methods to administer insulin: injections, inhalers (if you are at least 18 years old), and pumps.

-Many manage T1D it with multiple daily injections (MDI).
+Many manage T1D with multiple daily injections (MDI).
 The exact number of injections varies from person to person, and comes in the form of long-acting and short-acting insulin.
-Long-acting insulin is meant to mimic the body’s natural insulin production, while short-acting insulin is administered to account for the glucose intake from food, given at mealtime, and to correct high blood sugar levels.
+Long-acting is meant to mimic the body’s natural insulin production, while short-acting is administered to account for the glucose intake from food, given at mealtime, and to correct high blood-sugar levels.

-Insulin injections typically occur at regularly scheduled times during the day.
-Syringes or insulin pens are both used for injections, but both essentially do the same thing.
+Injections typically occur at regularly scheduled times during the day.
+Syringes or pens are both used for injections, but both essentially do the same thing.
 Some people find the pen to be more convenient when they only need a single kind of insulin.
 Some children also find the pen needles more comfortable than the syringe needles.

 Afrezza, a quick acting inhaled insulin, can be an alternative to injectable pre-meal insulin.
 It is inhaled immediately before a meal.
 It is FDA approved for people 18 and over who have type 1 or type 2 diabetes.
 There are other criteria for use that your physician and diabetes care team can provide.

-An alternative to insulin injections is the insulin pump.
+An alternative to injections is the pump.
 The pump is a computerized device, about the size of a beeper or pager, often worn on a belt or in a pocket.
-The pump delivers a continuous low (basal) dose of insulin through a cannula (a flexible plastic tube), which attaches to the body through a small needle inserted into the skin.
+The pump delivers a continuous low (basal) dose through a cannula (a flexible plastic tube), which attaches to the body through a small needle inserted into the skin.
 The cannula is taped in place and the needle is removed.
-Common insertion sites on the body include the thighs, buttocks, abdomen, upper arms and other areas with fatty tissue.
+Common insertion sites on the body include the thighs, buttocks, abdomen, upper arms, and other areas with fatty tissue.

-When a person wearing a pump eats, she pushes a button on the pump to deliver an extra amount of insulin called a bolus to provide insulin for their food.
+When a person wearing a pump eats, she pushes a button on the pump to deliver an extra amount, called a bolus, to provide insulin for their food.

 The advantages of the pump include: